keu/docs/guides/templating.md

         self.output_encoding = output_encoding  # not templateable
 ```

-The `template_fields` attribute holds a list of attributes that can be templated.
+The `template_fields` attribute holds a list of attributes that can use templated values.
 You can also find this list in [the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/bash/index.html#airflow.operators.bash.BashOperator.template_fields) or in the Airflow UI as shown in the following image:

 ![Rendered Template view](/img/guides/taskinstancedetails.png)

 `template_ext` contains a list of file extensions that can be read and templated at runtime.
-For example, instead of providing a Bash command to `bash_command`, you could provide a `.sh` script:
+For example, instead of providing a Bash command to `bash_command`, you could provide a `.sh` script that contains a templated value:

 ```python
 run_this = BashOperator(